mstksg/inCode/copy/entries/mtl.md

 types, in the form of typeclasses.
 It abstracts over *different design patterns* for different types, in the form of typeclasses.
-Just like Functor abstracts over "things that can be fmapped".  *mtl* provides typeclasses abstracting over many useful patterns that many types satisfy.
+Just like Functor abstracts over "things that can be fmapped".  *mtl* provides typeclasses abstracting over many useful patterns that many types satisfy --- patterns involving different sorts of "effects".

 The Patterns
 ------------